f5devcentral/f5-agility-labs-xc/docs/class6/module1/lab1.rst

-.. raw:: html <span style="color:red">THIS LAB GUIDE iS CURRENTLY BEING EDITTED FROM THIS POINT FORWARD.
-MORE UPDATES SHOULD OCCUR 2/22</span>
+.. attention:: THIS LAB GUIDE iS CURRENTLY BEING EDITTED FROM THIS POINT FORWARD.
+MORE UPDATES SHOULD OCCUR 2/22.